-Baseboards often have the same look and profile but are constructed of different materials.
+Baseboards often have the same look and profile but are made of different materials.
 MDF (medium density fiberboard) and pine are two common baseboard materials.
 Which material is better?
-Which is cheaper?

-Pine, whether solid or finger-jointed, is a better baseboard material than MDF.
+Pine baseboards.
+Whether solid or finger-jointed, pine is a better baseboard material than MDF.
 MDF baseboards are half the cost of solid pine but a little more expensive than finger-jointed pine.

 Pine is real wood that is stronger than MDF because of its grain.
 MDF is fake wood and is weaker–little better than cardboard.